madeleineostoja/poststylus/README.md

 --

 ### Asynchronous Processing
 Unfortunately the Stylus `end` event that PostStylus uses to pass back post-processed css doesn't accept a callback, so until [this](https://github.com/stylus/stylus/issues/1698) bug is patched upstream PostStylus cannot work with asynchronous PostCSS processing.
-I would gladly welcome a PR if anyone can think of another way around this issue (see `async` branch for current work on this front).

 --